NotYourTypicalDeveloper/virtual-postit/README.md

   - User authentication
   - Storage of the data
 - Export to PDF or Print option
-- Share functionality to send notes to others
+- Notes sharing functionality
+- Loading spinner for retrieving weather data

 ## 📸 Screenshots